cloudqubes/cloudqubes.github.io/_posts/2023-07-01-21-how-to-use-ingress.md

 {"InputNumber":16,"CubeRoot":2.5198420997897464}
 ```

-# Wrapping up
+# Ingress in production

-Ingress is the preferred method for exposing HTTP and HTTPS applications in Kubernetes.
-It gives you lot of flexibility for manipulating URLs and routing traffic.
+Ingress is the preferred method for routing external HTTP and HTTPS traffic to applications inside a Kubernetes cluster.

-We demonstrated three use cases of manipulating URLs with ingress annotations.
+We demonstrated three HTTP routing use cases with [Ingress NGINX Controller][ingress-nginx] in a [MicroK8s] cluster.

-But, ingress can do much more. you can refer the ingress documentation for all you can do with annotations.
+If you are using a different ingress controller, please refer the relevant documentation as the features and functions may vary across different ingress controller implementations.

 [ingress-nginx]: https://github.com/kubernetes/ingress-nginx
 [number-crunch-2]: https://github.com/cloudqubes/number-crunch-2